 Annually, ERCOT will provide the MTE HITE seed list by June 1st.
 This will allow Market Participants time to evaluate the proposed HITE list prior to an Outage Coordination Working Group (OCWG) meeting that will be held in June.

 OCWG will hold one or more meetings during June to review the initial HITE seed list.
 OCWG will also meet in August to review elements proposed by stakeholders to be added or removed due to upgrades or other system changes.
 The Chair of OCWG will submit the resulting proposed MTE HITE list to ROS, WMS, and TAC in September for approvals.
 Upon approval, the HITE list will take effect for outages scheduled to begin on or after March 1st of the following year.
 If TAC approval is obtained after September 30, the implementation date will be extended beyond March 1st on a day-for-day basis.

+The “OCWG Timeline and Flowchart” document more fully describes the key dates for stakeholder input into this process.
+There are several guidelines related to this process:

+If a key deadline such as a private or public submission due date falls on a holiday or weekend, it will be considered received on time if provided to the OCWG list serve on the following business day.

+The OCWG Chair will attempt to schedule the August working group meeting such that the August 1st public submission requests will have been provided to the OCWG list serve for review at least two weeks before the August working group meeting.

+Market participants should provide notice to the OCWG list serve regarding MTE additions/removals submitted by another market participant that are disputed or that require discussion during an OCWG meeting.

+OCWG Process Timeline

 Posting